-Strength: The student enrollment is 243.
-The ethnic breakdown is as follows: 57% White, 30% Hispanic, 12% African American, .8% American Indian and .4% Asian.
+Strength: The student enrollment is 223.
+There are 113 females and 110 males.
+The ethnic breakdown is as follows: 59% White, 30% Hispanic, 9% African American, and .9% Asian.
 The student demographics reflect the demographics of the community.
-Average Daily Attendance remains at or above 97%.
+Average Daily Attendance remains at or above 95%.

 Weakness: 81% of students are economically disadvantaged.
+Our Average Daily Attendance needs to be at 97%.